harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 List of dimensions:
-1. Service Execution tag: The execution tag, it will be displayed as `key:value`.
-If there are let's say 5 tags in a service, there will be 5 rows having 1 tag(`key:value` pair) in each row
+1. Service Execution tag: The execution tag is displayed as `key:value`.
+If there are 5 tags in a service, there will be 5 rows having 1 tag(`key:value` pair) in each row.

 ### Harness Approval Step Execution